alexfilatov/livekit-elixir-sdk/README.md

 - `--track-id`: Track ID for track-specific operations
 - `--egress-id`: Egress ID for stopping operations

+#### Agent Options
+- `--prompt`: Initial prompt for the agent (required for add-agent)
+- `--name`: Agent name (required for add/remove agent)

-For more information about available commands and options:
+For more detailed information about available commands and options:
 ```bash
 mix help livekit
 ```